Not sure what’s new in the Year 11 English Extension course or just want a rundown of the syllabus?

 This is good news, because it means the number and type of assessments that Year 11 English Extension students across NSW are given are relatively similar.
 In other words, there will be less variation in assessments between schools.

-There are no set texts for Year 11 English Extension in 2018
+Change #2: No set texts for Year 11 English Extension

 As in previous years, there are no set texts for the Preliminary course so it’s up to your school to choose the texts that you study in Year 11.